 We would like to see you at graduation, but No, you do not need to come to campus.
 All you need to be “in class”, is your computer and a reliable high-speed internet connection.
 From registration, courses, to career services, it is all on-line.

 Courses are delivered in an 8 week format.
 “A” courses are the first 8 weeks of the normal semester (Aug – Oct and Jan – March), “B” courses are the second 8 weeks of the semester (Oct – Dec and Mar – May).

-It depends – it’s not necessarily harder material, but often times, students need to learn how to focus on their online courses.
-Our courses are taught by the same faculty that teach the courses on-campus so they contain the same material.
+It depends – it’s not necessarily harder material, but often times, students need to learn how to prioritize their online courses.
+Our courses are taught by similar faculty that teach the courses on campus so they contain the same material.
 In fact, faculty and students find that online courses are every bit as, if not more, demanding than face-to-face instruction.
 You must be prepared to commit the requisite time and energy.
 When you graduate with an online degree from the SIU College of Business you can be confident that you have earned the same high quality education as the on-campus students.

 Yes, our online programs are accredited by the Association to Advance Collegiate Schools of Business, which represents the highest standard of achievement for business schools worldwide.
 Only five percent of business schools in the world have been granted this designation.

-Successful completion of this program will result in a Bachelor of Science Degree (BS) in Business and Administration or Accounting.
+Successful completion of your online program will result in a Bachelor of Science Degree (BS) in Business and Administration or Accounting.
 Your degree will hold the same prestige as a degree earned on campus.

 Typically, the program should take 24 months to complete, over six semesters.
 However, it can be completed in a minimum of 18 months.